Julian March: Contested region (1945–1954)

 The Western allies adopted the term "Julian March" as the name for the territories which were contested between Italy and the People's Federal Republic of Yugoslavia between 1945 and 1947.
 The Morgan Line was drawn in June 1945, dividing the region into two militarily administered zones.
 Zone B was under Yugoslav administration and excluded the cities of Pula, Gorizia, Trieste, the Soča Valley and most of the Karst Plateau, which were under joint British-American administration.
 During this period, many Italians left the Yugoslav-occupied area.

 In 1946, U.S. President Harry S. Truman ordered an increase in U.S. troops in their occupation zone (Zone A) and the reinforcement of air forces in northern Italy after Yugoslav forces shot down two U.S. Army transport planes.
 An agreement on the border was chosen from four proposed solutions at the Paris Peace Conference that year.
 Yugoslavia acquired the northern part of the region east of Gorizia, most of Istria and the city of Fiume.
 A Free Territory of Trieste was created, divided into two zones—one under Allied and the other under Yugoslav military administration.
-Tensions continued, and in 1954 the territory was abolished and divided between Italy (which received the city of Trieste and its surroundings) and Yugoslavia.
+Tensions continued, and in 1954 the territory was abolished and divided between Italy (which received the city of Trieste and its surroundings) and Yugoslavia, under the terms of the London Memorandum.